sayalikulk/Digital_communication_project/README.md

 ## Installing

->On macOS/Linux/Windows you may follow [this link](https://www.scilab.org/download/6.0.2 "scilab install")
+>On macOS/Linux/Windows you may follow [this link](https://www.scilab.org/download/6.0.2 "scilab install") to install Scilab.

 ## Procedure
 * Check if you have ``git`` installed on your system  using the follow command in your ``Command Prompt``: